 VS-SR-REQ-025225/E-Ambient Lighting - Color Change Request Latency (TcSE ROIN-141572-1)

 The Vehicle Settings Client shall ignore the LightAmbColor_No_Actl status message for T_Response_light_color after sending a LightAmbColor_No_Rq to the Ext Vehicle Settings Function to allow for Latency on the response back from the Vehicle Setting Server (don’t want to act on a periodic status message from Vehicle Setting Server that wasn’t yet updated).
+All other times the Vehicle Settings Client shall update based on the LightAmbColor_No_Actl.St signal including updating its LightAmbColor_No_Rq signal to match.

 After T_Response_Light_Color the Vehicle Settings Client shall use the last state received in the LightAmbColor_No_Actl signal.